Sawmill (software)

-Sawmill is a software package for the statistical analysis and reporting of log files, with dynamic contextual filtering, live data zooming, user interface customization, and custom calculated reports.
-Sawmill also incorporates real-time reporting and alerting.
-Sawmill has been available since 1997.
+Sawmill was a software package for the statistical analysis and reporting of log files.
+Sawmill also incorporated real-time reporting and alerting.

-Sawmill provides support for approximately 850 server log file formats, with new formats added on request.
-Sawmill also includes a page-tagging server and JavaScript page tag for the analysis of client side clicks (client requests) providing a total view of visitor traffic and on-site behavioral activity.
+Sawmill supported approximately 850 server log file formats.
+It included a page-tagging server and a JavaScript page tag for analyzing client-side clicks (client requests), providing a comprehensive view of visitor traffic and on-site activity.

-Sawmill Analytics is offered in three forms: a software package for user deployment, a system appliance for use on-premises, and an application for software as a service (SaaS).
-Sawmill analyzes any device or software package, producing a log file that includes web servers, firewalls, proxy servers, mail servers, network devices, syslog servers, and databases.
+Sawmill Analytics was offered in three forms: a software package for user deployment, a system appliance for use on-premises, and an application for software as a service (SaaS).
+Sawmill analyzed devices or software packages to produce a log file that included web servers, firewalls, proxy servers, mail servers, network devices, syslog servers, and databases.

-Sawmill is the OEM reporting engine sold by Blue Coat Systems as a bundled part of their proxy server product.
 Branded versions of Sawmill include Sawmill for IronPort by Cisco Systems, InterGate Intelligence by Vicomsoft Ltd, and SonicWALL Aventail Advanced Reporting by SonicWALL.

-Sawmill was a second runner-up in the 2009 Streaming Media European Readers' Choice Awards.

-Sawmill is listed in the Ideal Observer's Web Analytics Tool Overview.
+Sawmill went out of business on 17 May 2021.